General Questions

 Can I perform SEO migration from BigCommerce to Magento (1.x, 1.9, 2)?

-Yes, you can migrate SEO URLs from BigCommerce to Magento 1.x - 2.x by picking “Migrate categories and products SEO URLs” additional option.
+Yes, you can migrate SEO URLs from BigCommerce to Magento 1.x - 2.x by picking “Migrate categories and products SEO URLs” additional option when configuring your data migration.

-Q: How my URLs will look like after the migration to Magento 1.x?
+Q: How will my URLs look after migrating BigCommerce to Magento 1.x?

-Here’s a vivid example of how “Migrate categories and products SEO URLs” additional option works like in practice.
+Here’s an example of how the “Migrate categories and products SEO URLs” option works.

 http://bigcommerce-store.com/able-brewing-system/

-After migrating to Magento 1.9 (or Magento 1.x) (with the “Migrate SEO URLs” option picked), the “Able Brewing System” product URL will look like the following:
+After migrating to Magento 1.x with the “Migrate SEO URLs” option, the URL for “Able Brewing System” will be:

 http://magento-store.com/index.php/able-brewing-system.html/